 Anyway I didn’t expect to feel this way so soon in a place that people had warned me about before arriving.
 I was told many times that I would either love India or hate India.
 India, I was told, would either pull you in or spit you out.
 Click To Tweet I had a sneaking suspicion I was going to like it but what if I didn’t?

-Traveling Alone To India
+Traveling Solo To India

 There were so many uncertainties about traveling alone to India but to be honest I was at a cross roads in my life.
 Truth be told I couldn’t really think of anything better to do.
 I decided not to do university like most people my age, I wanted to find my own path in life.
 I guess I was a little bit lost.